steebe/steebe.githubpages.io/_posts/2018-07-11-burning-image-to-usb-mac.markdown

 On MacOS, there exist a few darwin executables that come in handy in regards to making external disks bootable.

-1. Download an image you want to install to another local machine!
+1. Download an image you want to install to another local machine
 2. Follow these steps within your favorite MacOS terminal application:
 {% highlight bash %}
 $ hdiutil convert -format UDRW -o /path/to/target.img /path/to/source.iso